marinelliluca/gender_coded_sound_ismir2023/README.md

 PyTorch implementation of a multi-task model for a music-focused critical analysis of gender encoding strategies in toy advertising 🎶📺

+##### Abstract:
+Music can convey ideological stances, and gender is just one of them.
+Evidence from musicology and psychology research shows that gender-loaded messages can be reliably encoded and decoded via musical sounds.
+However, much of this evidence comes from examining music in isolation, while studies of the gendering of music within multimodal communicative events are sparse.
+In this paper, we outline a method to automatically analyse how music in TV advertising aimed at children may be deliberately used to reinforce traditional gender roles.
+Our dataset of 606 commercials included music-focused mid-level perceptual features, multimodal aesthetic emotions, and content analytical items.
+Despite its limited size, and because of the extreme gender polarisation inherent in toy advertisements, we obtained noteworthy results by leveraging multi-task transfer learning on our densely annotated dataset.
+The models were trained to categorise commercials based on their intended target audience, specifically distinguishing between masculine, feminine, and mixed audiences.
+Additionally, to provide explainability for the classification in gender targets, the models were jointly trained to perform regressions on emotion ratings across six scales and on mid-level musical perceptual attributes across seven scales.
+Standing in the context of MIR, computational social studies and critical analysis, this study may benefit not only music scholars but also advertisers, policymakers, and broadcasters.

 ## Demo
 <a href="https://colab.research.google.com/drive/1UMGSIEglIpPHSD2iCOKd72QeLUYEAI2R?usp=sharing">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>